-There are many moving lead providers that offer to deliver more calls.
-Most of the options are expensive and rarely live up to the expectations.
+Many moving lead providers offer to deliver more calls.
+Most of the options are expensive and rarely live up to expectations.
 The thing is, there is no magic bullet.
 Do these services really work and at what cost?

 Consider the following facts